ekuiter/feature-php/README.md

 For a quick start, look at the example below (or try [ekuiter/feature-web](https://github.com/ekuiter/feature-web)).

+You can also run the command-line interface with `vendor/bin/feature-php`.

 ### API Reference

 The API reference for feature-php can be found